ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 5-year loss run (claims history) OFTEN REQUIRED Typical for larger events, complex venues, or promoters with significant history

-Venue rental agreement / contract OFTEN REQUIRED Requirements for AI endorsements, limits, and indemnification must be matched by the policy
+Venue rental agreement / contract OFTEN REQUIRED Requirements for additional insured endorsements and limits must be matched by the policy

 Pyrotechnics, special effects, or stunts REQUIRED IF PRESENT Requires separate disclosure and endorsement; non-disclosure can void coverage